 How to file?

 To file under the streamlined program, the individual must file three years of back tax returns.
-If they have already filed returns, they need to amend for any income not picked up or informational returns not included.
+If they have already filed returns, they need to amend for any income not reported or informational returns not included.
 The individual must also file six years of back foreign bank account reports.
 They will also need to complete and sign a streamlined certificate.

 Benefits of filing under the streamlined program?